LDiazN/lstd/README.md

    3. We learn the ergonomics of the library by actually using it!

-3. **Keep it familiar, but don't get attached**: Keeping the same interface of the std char by char is not required, but I will try to keep it as similar as possible.
+3. **Stay familiar, don’t obsess**: Keeping the same interface of the std char by char is not required, but I will try to keep it as similar as possible.
 The idea being to understand why some things in the STD are the way they are, and see if I achieve the same conclusions or if I have a different take

 4. **Minimum build system**: In the spirit of rule 1, the build system should be as simple as possible, so that it's easy to develop and include in future projects